TheHackerCoding/fish-utils/README.md

 ## Random
 * Main functionability is on Ubuntu, can be used on Mac, and is completely unusable on Windows (meh for WSL)
 * I'm only testing on Linux
+* I don't usually use or like Python but more people have it installed on their computer than Node.js so ignore how my python code looks (ima javascript/typescript dev)

 ## How to Contribute (thanks ig)
 `All you have to do is literally organize the commands in the different corresponding files`